Yankees vs. Blue Jays Player Props Betting Odds

 Bichette Stats

-- Bichette has recorded 57 hits with 10 doubles, eight home runs and 12 walks.
+- Bichette has collected 58 hits with 10 doubles, eight home runs and 12 walks.
 He has driven in 28 runs with one stolen base.

-- Bichette has recorded at least one hit in two straight games.
-In his last five games he is hitting .263 with a double, three walks and four RBI.
+- Bichette has picked up at least one hit in three games in a row.
+During his last five outings he is hitting .300 with a double, three walks and four RBI.

 Bichette Recent Games